OPSILab/Service-Catalog/docs/usage/data-model-mapper-gui-usage.md

 ![](./select-schema.png)

-Or import the entire map settings by clicking **IMPORT** on the top of the page
+or import the entire map settings by clicking **IMPORT** on the top of the page

 ![](./home.png)